cncf/wg-serverless/workflow/spec/spec.md

 It is often the case that you want to group your workflows into small, **reusable** logical units that perform certain needed functionality.
-Even tho you can use the Event state to call an externally deployed services (via function), at times there is a need to include another serverless workflow (from classpath/local fily system etc).
+Even tho you can use the Event state to call an externally deployed services (via function), at times there is a need to include/nest another serverless workflow (from classpath/local fily system etc).
 In that case you would use the Invoke State.
 It also allows users to model their workflows with reusability and logical grouping in mind.

-This state allows you to call a uniquely identified workflow and start its execution.
+This state allows you to include/nest a uniquely identified workflow and start its execution.
 Another use of this state is within [branches](#parallel-state-branch) of the [Parallel State](#Parallel-State).
 Instead of having to define all states in each branch, you could separate the branch states into individual local workflows and call the Invoke state as a single state in each.